ewestfal/kuali-rice-training/README.md

 ## Other Info

-Note that the exercise booklets for these projects reference an SVN repository at projectlocker.com which no longer exists.
+Note that the exercise booklets for this project reference an SVN repository at projectlocker.com which no longer exists.
 All the necessary files are here in GitHub.
-If you find something that looks like it needs corrected, feel free to submit a pull request.